Researchers Get Closer to Finding the Origins of the Enigmatic Guanches…and No, They are Not Atlanteans

 “Our results show that the Guanches were genetically similar over time and that they display the greatest genetic affinity to extant Northwest Africans, strongly supporting the hypothesis of a Berber-like origin.
 We also estimate that the Guanches have contributed 16%–31% autosomal ancestry to modern Canary Islanders, here represented by two individuals from Gran Canaria.”

 Yet it seems not all the Guanches shared the same genetic situation.
 One interesting individual was found to have a higher proportion of hunter-gatherer-like ancestry.
 This has led to the proposal of “low-level gene flow from a European source that predates the European conquest.”
 [Via Sci News]

-Professor Anders Götherström, co-author and director of the ancient DNA laboratory at Stockholm University, explained these findings to Phys.org:
+Professor Anders Götherström, co-author and director of the ancient DNA laboratory at Stockholm University, explained the 2017 study’s findings to Phys.org:

 “Our analyses show that a small portion of the genetic ancestry of the Guanches was derived from populations most closely related to European Stone Age farmers.
 Interestingly, this type of genetic ancestry was introduced to Europe from Anatolia with migrating farmers during the Neolithic expansion around 7,000 years ago.
 Other North African populations have varying proportions of this ancestry but it is not yet fully understood how and when it spread across North Africa.”

 - Just a Few Men Controlled Reproduction in Prehistory and Dominate World Genetics Today